top of page

 Fr.
 Ignatius Schweitzer, O.P.

 is a Dominican priest of the St. Joseph (Eastern) Province.
 He was ordained in 2011.
 He spent six years living as a monk in a Carthusian monastery.
 He then returned to the Dominicans, discerning a strong call from the Lord to help others grow in the spiritual and mystical life.
 Upon returning, he completed his STL, writing on The Life, Light, and Fire of Triune Love: A Trinitarian Spirituality from Scripture, Aquinas, Ruusbroec, and John of the Cross.
-He is the prior of St. Catherine of Siena Priory in New York City, the promoter of the Dominican Laity, and adjunct professor, spiritual director, and formator at St. Joseph’s seminary in Dunwoodie.
-He hopes to be of service to the Lord’s loving cry to souls and souls’ cry for the Lord: “Abyss calls to abyss!”
+Fr.
+Ignatius is a professor and the director of spiritual formation at St. Joseph’s Seminary in Yonkers, New York and the provincial promoter of the Lay Dominicans.
+He recently coauthored the book How to Be His: A 33-Day Dedication to Our Eucharistic Jesus with Fr Jesse Maingot, OP, and coauthored a book on St. Elizabeth with Julie Enzler and Dr. Anthony Lilles, called Named for Glory: St. Elizabeth of the Trinity’s Identity and Mission, both of which are available through Sophia Press.

 Website: http://www.uppergarden.org/